 - OneDrive – settings located in the OneDrive admin center under Sharing

 - Office 365 groups – settings located in the Office 365 Admin center under Settings > Services & add-ins, where you will find the Office 365 Groups.

-It is important to note that there are certain dependencies to be aware of when configuring external sharing for different services and levels.
+Be aware of a slippery slope when configuring external sharing for different services and levels.
 Sharing at the site collection level cannot be more permissive than at the tenant level, but it can be more restrictive.

-For instance, if you disable anonymous links at the tenant level, you will not be able to turn them on at the site collection level.
+For instance, if you disable anonymous links at the tenant level, you won't be able to turn them on at the site collection level.
 But, if you allow anonymous links at the tenant level, you can disable them for specific site collections.

 The same rules apply to OneDrive external sharing.
 Therefore, OneDrive external sharing also cannot be more permissive than the SharePoint tenant sharing settings.